riccardocadei/DCNN-for-Digits-Comparison/README.md

-# EE-559 Project1

-## General Information
+# Digits Comparison using DCNN

-The repository contains the code for Project 1 of the Deep Learning (EE-559) course at EPFL during Spring term 2021.
+The repository contains the code for Project 1 of the [Deep Learning (EE-559)](https://edu.epfl.ch/coursebook/en/deep-learning-EE-559) course at [EPFL](https://www.epfl.ch/en/) during Spring term 2021.

 ### Team
 The project is accomplished by: